Help with Descriptive Statistics for your Dissertation Research

 Beware of Outliers!

 An outlier is an extremely high or low score in your distribution.
 What happens is that outliers cause the mean to shift in the direction of the outlier...
 You can tell if you have outliers in your data set by setting up a frequency distribution and then graphing a frequency polygon.
 What should you do?
 Examine your data through the grunt work of developing a frequency distribution, and then use more than one measure of central tendency.
-One of the best, when your data has outliers, is the median.
+One of the best, when your data has outliers, is the statistic called the median.

 Use the mean: